jyhfeng/DataProcessTL/README.md

   or reach the number you set,process flush();<br/>

-As so far ,I believe everyone still confusing what I said, that' fine.
-Let's see how to coding and reached your target.
+As so far ,I believe everyone still confusing what I said, that' fine. et's see how to coding and reached your target.

 We will demo a simple program,an addition from 1 to 1000(1+2+3+....+1000)
 1 create your class to extend DataProcess